keithfernandez0/keanvault/README.md

 Materials, textbooks, syllabuses, etc. will be freely posted here.
 Files will be organized to the order they come in my schedule.

-**Upcming:** I will register for my classes for the 2022 fall semester on 4/22/22.
+**Upcoming:** I will register for my classes for the 2022 fall semester on 4/22/22.